sp-hash/TeamBlackMiner/VERTCOIN.md

 SPMiner for Vertcoin sleeps in the Zil POW window while TBMiner works at Zil.

-First time you run SPMiner it will generate the **verthash.dat** file neccesary.
+First time you run SPMiner it will generate the **verthash.dat** file neccesary for mining vertcoin.

 Keep this file so you have it in the folder at the next run.